Exploring Agumbe Rainforests with KCRE | Learning Adventures in Nature’s Classroom- II | Finale

 It continued to pour copiously even during this morning walk, which gave us the illusion of a dusk walk.
 We treaded carefully through the wet, moss laden, slippery tracks, hoping not to disrupt the peace of any species.

-We did not see any snakes this time, but a bunch of leeches greeted me as we walked out into the Jeep trail.
-Remember I told you in my last post how they have a special affliction towards me, though for reasons unbeknownst to me.
+We did not see any snakes this time, but a bunch of leeches greeted me as we walked out through the Jeep trail.
+Remember, in my last post I told you how they have a special predilection towards me, for reasons unbeknownst to me.

 Plantation Walk

-This walk is around the property, and it’s awe-inspiring to witness the diverse species that will show up.
-During our 8-day stay we went for this picturesque walk on quite a few occasions, both at night and in the day.
+This walk is around the property, Kalinga Mane and it is awe-inspiring to witness the diverse species that will show up.
+During our 8-day stay in the depths of the Agumbe rainforests, we went for this picturesque walk on quite a few occasions, both at night and in the day.

-I was lucky to have spotted a massive Tranvancore Wolf snake (Lycodon travancoricus) slithering into the crevices of a larger than largish rock, on our first night walk in the plantation.
+I was lucky to have spotted a massive Tranvancore Wolf snake (Lycodon travancoricus) slithering into the crevices of a rather large rock, on our first night walk in the plantation.
 Here’s the video from my phone camera.

-During our day walks we were greeted by different species of spiders, the stunning Roux’s lizard, plenty of dragon and damsel flys, jewel beetles, spiders, bees, wasps, butterflies etc. by the pond.
+During our day walks we were greeted by different species of spiders, the stunning Roux’s lizard, plenty of dragon and damsel flys, jewel beetles, spiders, bees, wasps, butterflies etc. around the pond and the plantation.

 On day two, we spotted a checkered keelback that was a resident of the little pond by the dining area, created by bunch of interns.
 The Keelback had quite a spread for a feast, as the little pond was teaming with plenty of Indian golden-back frogs and a solo skittering frog.
 The latter I bet was skittery with the nocturnal party, at play that evening.
 Not sure whether s/he made it alive, or not though.